 - NIHR In-Practice Fellowships (IPF, pre-doctoral) are available to fully qualified General Practitioners (GPs) and General Dental Practitioners (GDPs) who wish to enter academia whilst maintaining clinical positions;

-- NIHR Clinician Scientist Awards offer doctors and dentists, both pre- and postCCT/CCST, five years of postdoctoral support to develop a substantial piece of research in a combined clinical academic role at Higher Education Institutes (HEI) or NHS organisations.
+- NIHR Advanced Fellowships offer doctors and dentists, both pre- and post-CCT/CCST, up to a total of eight years postdoctoral support to develop a substantial piece of research in a combined clinical academic role at Higher Education Institutes (HEI) or NHS organisations.